 Brief overview

-We are interested in the genetic and neural bases of sensory diversification and other evolutionary genomic topics including the genetics of local adaptation and gene family evolution.
+We are interested in the genetic and neural bases of how sensory systems change between species.
+This question ties into evolutionary genomic topics including the genetics of local adaptation and gene family evolution.
 We draw on approaches from neurogenetics, population/comparative genomics, and behavioral biology.
-Currently, the sensory modalities we are using as models to investigate these questions are chemosensation and thermotaxis.
+The sensory modalities we are using as models to investigate these questions are chemosensation and thermotaxis.
 Both evolve quickly and are involved in local adaptation.
 To do this work we use Drosophila species and populations from around the globe.

 or67a_brain.png